 Mr Cameron also notes that disturbance of the bed would disrupt the macroinvertebrate community and could cause some mortality of smaller fish which seek shelter within the substrate.
 Trout and other fish are likely to move away from the disturbance so are less likely to be harmed.
-Other potential short term effects include potential disruption to nesting birds, inconvenience to recreational users and noise.
+Other potential short term effects include inconvenience to recreational users and noise.